twitocode/Tantalum/content/Notes/Religion/Unit 1 Review.md

 ---
 # What is Parousia?
-The second coming of Christ (the rapture)
+The second coming of Christ
 <!--ID: 1743891469719-->

 ---